3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 ### How to use

-3 things you should know before you use the art gallery:
+3 things you should know before use:

 1. The custom element name `ag` stands for *Art Gallery*.
 2. The art gallery tag must use *right behind the plain text.*